How Long Does The Divorce Process Last?

 How Complicated Divorce Can Become

-All it takes is for your ex to decide you need to pay more child support, or that the custody schedule skews too far to one side, and you may wind up in a legal battle.
+The more conflict and details to address, the more delays you should expect.
+All it takes is for your ex to decide you need to pay more child support, or that the custody schedule skews too far to one side, and you may wind up in a protracted legal battle.

-Related Reading: Bankruptcy Or Divorce: Which One Do You File First?
+Other Reading: Bankruptcy Or Divorce: Which One Do You File First?

 Leave a Reply